2025 Clásica de San Sebastián

-The 2025 Clásica de San Sebastián was an one-day road cycling race that took place on August 2, 2025, in San Sebastián, Spain.
+The 2025 Clásica de San Sebastián was a one-day road cycling race that took place on August 2, 2025, in San Sebastián, Spain.
 It was the 44th official edition of the Clásica de San Sebastián and the 27th event of the 2025 UCI World Tour.

 Teams

 Twenty-four teams, comprising eighteen UCI WorldTeams and six UCI Professional Continental Teams, five of which are invited, participated in the race.